The Hidden Lives of Pigs

 President Harry Truman said, “No man should be allowed to be president who does not understand hogs.”

 When in their natural surroundings—not on factory farms—pigs are social, playful, protective animals who bond with each other, make nests, relax in the sun, and cool off in the mud.
 Pigs are known to dream, recognize their own names, learn “tricks” like sitting for a treat, and lead social lives of a complexity previously observed only in primates.
+Pigs have been documented showing empathy for other pigs who are happy or distressed.
 Many pigs even sleep in ‘pig piles,’ much like dogs.
 Some love to cuddle and others prefer space.

 People who run animal sanctuaries that include pigs note that they are more similar to humans than you would guess.
 Like humans, pigs enjoy listening to music, playing with soccer balls, and getting massages.
 Pigs can even play video games!

 What the Experts Say

 Pigs communicate constantly with one another.
 More than 20 of their oinks, grunts, and squeals have been identified for different situations, from wooing their mates to expressing hunger.
 Newborn piglets learn to run to their mothers’ voices, and mother pigs sing to their young while nursing.

 Pigs have very long memories.
 Dr. Stanley Curtis, formerly of Penn State University, put a ball, a Frisbee, and a dumbbell in front of several pigs and was able to teach them to jump over, sit next to, or fetch any of the objects when asked to, and they could distinguish between the objects three years later.

 Biologist Tina Widowski studies pigs and marvels at their intelligence: “When I was working with the monkeys, I used to look at them and say: ‘If you were a pig, you would have this figured out by now.'”